zouzias/zouzias.github.io/_posts/2015-02-26-Tomcat-Plugin-in-Nagios.md

 ---
 layout: post
-title: Configure Tomcat Plugin in Nagios
+title: Configure Tomcat's Plugin in Nagios (Ubuntu)
 ---

 In this post, we will discuss how to monitor Apache Tomcat 7 using Nagios on Ubuntu 14.04.

-We will assume that nagios server has been configured as described in the following guide:
+We assume that nagios server has been configured on the address `nagios.your_host_name.com` as described in the following guide:

 [Nagios on Ubuntu](https://help.ubuntu.com/lts/serverguide/nagios.html)

-First, download the [Tomcat plugin](http://exchange.nagios.org/directory/Plugins/Java-Applications-and-Servers/Apache-Tomcat/check_tomcat-2Epl/details) into `/usr/lib/nagios/plugins/` directory.
+First, download the [Tomcat plugin](http://exchange.nagios.org/directory/Plugins/Java-Applications-and-Servers/Apache-Tomcat/check_tomcat-2Epl/details) into `/usr/lib/nagios/plugins/` directory (into your nagios server).
 You should also see all other plugins there.
 Rename the plugin from `check_tomcat.pl` to `check_tomcat`.

-Just to be on the safe side, install a XML dependency that is used by the plugin using
+Just to be on the safe side, install a XML dependency that is used by the tomcat plugin using

 ```sudo apt-get install libxml-xpath-perl```